panzerdp/dmitripavlutin.com/content/posts/109-avoid-hooks-mistakes/index.md

 }
 ```

-When `id` is empty, the component renders `'Please select a game to fetch'` and exits.
+If `id` is empty, the component renders `'Please select a game to fetch'` and exits.
 No hooks are invoked.
+But if `id` is not empty (e.g. equals `'1'`), then the `useState()` and `useEffect()` hooks are invoked.

-But if `id` is not empty (e.g. equals `'1'`) the `useState()` and `useEffect()` hooks are invoked.
+As you can see, the hooks inside the component are executed conditionally.

-Having the hooks executed conditionally can lead to unexpected errors that might be hard to debug.
-The way React hooks internally work require components to always invoke hooks in the same order between renderings.
+The hooks executed conditionally can lead to unexpected errors that can be hard to debug.
+The way React hooks internally work requires components to invoke hooks in the same order between renderings &mdash; always!

 That's exactly what suggests [the first rule of hooks](https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level): *Don’t call Hooks inside loops, conditions, or nested functions*.

-Solving the incorrect order of hooks means moving the `return` statements after invoking the hooks:
+Solving the incorrect order of hooks means moving the `return` statement after invoking the hooks:

 ```jsx{13-15,18-20}
 function FetchGame({ id }) {